Adsum Insights Blog

 leadership: developing others/building teams

 They're walking their talk by establishing a regular cadence of performance and career conversations, despite competing priorities, and they make sure their managers do as well.
 They are pushing for more candor in discussions about performance.
-Further, they prepare for the conversations thoroughly, including getting input from the employee and some of the people s/he works with.
+Further, they often prepare for the conversations by getting input from the employees and some of the people they work with.
 And the leaders I talk to report feeling good about the the quality of many of the conversations.

 Then, far too often, something curious happens.

-The employee's performance doesn't change and there seems to be little follow-through on the investments in the career building blocks that were discussed.
-More surprising, employee survey results come back indicating leaders aren't giving performance feedback and don't care about employees' careers.
+The employee's performance doesn't change and there seems to be little follow-through on what was discussed.
+More surprising, employee survey results come back indicating leaders aren't giving performance feedback and don't care about employees' development.

 Huh?
-With this much effort to try to get it right, how could that be the outcome?
+With this much effort to try to get it right, how is that possible?

 The good news is there is a stone simple fix that works most of the time.

-1. summarize what they heard you say about their performance/career growth (strengths and development areas),
+1. Summarize what they heard you say about their performance/career growth (both strengths and development areas),

-2. what their action plan is to respond to the feedback, and
+2. Lay out their action plan to respond to the feedback, and

-3. what specific help they need from you to support their performance improvement and career objectives.
+3. Indicate the support they need from you to support their performance improvement and career objectives.

 Each element plays an important role and should not be excluded.

-Yes, many employees just hear what they want to hear and that usually includes blocking out the parts they don't like.
+Yes, many employees just hear what they want to hear and that can include blocking out the parts they don't like.

 By asking the employee to summarize what they heard about their strengths and development needs that were discussed, you can be sure the right messages got through.
 If they miss something, including how great you said they were in certain areas, you can fine-tune their summary to ensure clarity and the right emphasis.

-Moreover, once a plan is in place you have something you can use to further support the employee in his/her growth.
+Moreover, once a plan is established, you have something to follow-up on.
 This is not a "gotcha ya."
 It's the opposite.
-This is the plan they developed to improve and you are using that plan to support and coach them.
+This is way to check in on their progress and ask if there is anything you can do to support them.

-Support They Need.
+Indicate the Support They Need.
 Again, this is the right message: they drive and you steer from the back, like those big fire engines.
 They make the plan and they do the work.
-Your role is support, guidance, removing whatever obstacles you can, and trying to create opportunities that are aligned with their objectives.
+Your role is support and guidance, removing whatever obstacles you can and trying to create opportunities that are aligned with their objectives.

 Asking the employee to come back in a week with their summary of what they heard, their action plan, and the support they want from you will correct the disconnect for 85-90% of employees and result in more rapid performance and career development progress.

-This is a management "best practice," but no best practice is foolproof.
+This is a powerful leadership "best practice," but no best practice is foolproof.

-While it is a relatively small percentage of employees that fail to follow through, don't think that this is unusual.
+To be sure, it is a relatively small percentage of employees that fail to follow through.
+But don't think that this is unusual.
 Every leader will encounter direct reports like this at some point.

 While it's not unusual, buckle up.
-Building post discussion performance and career momentum with these employees will require a Plan B and, likely, some heavier lifting.
+Building post discussion performance improvement and career momentum with this group of employees will require a Plan B and, likely, some heavier lifting.

 Dennis Adsit, Ph.D. is the President of Adsum Insights and designer of The First 100 Days and Beyond, a consulting service for leaders in transition who want or need to get off to the best possible start in their new job.